Eden Deep Geothermal Energy Project

 Will it affect the water supply?

 Water will be needed to set up the system, but the wells are totally encased with steel to a depth of 4km.
 This means that the water will circulate in a closed loop and will have no impact on local aquifers or present any risk of flooding at the surface.
 Any water released from the wells during maintenance or normal running will be contained in lagoons and treated.

 What about radiation?

-Radon and NORMs radiation (naturally occurring radioactive material) is naturally produced by granites and clays in Cornwall.
-These, as well as the chemical composition of the water generally, combined with all spoil and waste streams, will be monitored and dealt with carefully throughout the drilling of the wells.
-EGS energy will have in place procedures compliant with UK legislation and best practice to ensure the safe management of any radiation.
+Radon and background radiation is naturally produced by the granites and clays of Cornwall.
+The chemical composition of the water and all waste streams will be monitored and dealt with throughout the drilling of the wells.
+During operation, all water will circulate in a closed circuit.

 Geothermal costs are largely up front: drilling is expensive, and not every well will work.
 In countries with an established industry, conventional geothermal plants are cost competitive already.
 DECC’s own figures show that on a levelised cost basis, geothermal electricity from the lower temperature resources we have in the UK would be the same price as onshore wind electricity, and cheaper than solar or biomass.
 If the heat can be used, it is cheaper still, and the technology is still at a phase where substantial improvements are expected.

 No. The heat extracted from the rock is a minute fraction of the vast heat available in the Earth’s crust.
 The design life of the plant is 25 years, and after it has closed the heat in the rock will recover, possibly allowing the well to be reused after some decades.